How Much Time Does it Take to Run a Membership Site?

 Manage Your Accessibility

-In the Member Site Academy we’re very accessible to our members – they can ask us questions in the forum, via a support form, via Intercom or even on our monthly mastermind calls.
+In the Membership Academy we’re very accessible to our members – they can ask us questions in the forum, via a support form, via Intercom or even on our monthly mastermind calls.
 We knew when we set up the Academy that due to the nature of the topic we wanted to be as available as possible to members.

 But if you’re short on time one of the main things you can do to reduce the ‘burden’ of your membership site is to reduce your accessibility to your members.
 Instead of being available daily, you could have a monthly office hours call, or you could only answer emails within set times.